sr99622/onvif-mcp/README.md

 * AI Provider

     A source of intelligence is required for the system.
 This configuration was developed and tested using Qwen3.8 27B model running on a NVIDIA 4500 with 32GB VRAM.
 This arrangement provides sufficient compute to efficiently build and run the system.
 A full build out will require about three hours for the agent to complete.
-Run time operation is sufficiently repsonsive that the system provides operational characteristics on par with legacy deterministic camera management systems.
+Run time operation is sufficiently responsive that the system provides operational characteristics on par with legacy deterministic camera management systems.
 Lower powered compute arrangements can provide acceptable performance as well in accordance with their capability.
 Note that during build out, context on the order of 90k tokens is needed to avoid context compression events.

 * Agent